A Travel Price Comparison for United States of America Houston vs. Moab for Attractions, Food, Nightlife, and Families

 Moab

 Moab is well known for backpackers.
-However, Houston is not a backpacker-friendly destination.
+However, Houston is not particularly known for backpackers and budget travelers.

 Moab is a great town to visit for backpackers.
 The town has many campgrounds and even a few hostels.
 Arches National Park has only a few backcountry overnight camping sites.
 Terrain is rough and most areas aren't accessible by trail.